14 of the Best Dog-Friendly Boat Cruises in Australia

 8. Cruise Along the Noosa River

 The best way to experience the pretty Noosa River on the Sunshine Coast is to get out on a boat, and the easiest option is boarding the Noosa Ferry.
-Unfortunately larger dogs are not allowed on board, but if you’ve got a smaller dog that can sit on your lap, your pup is permitted to board at extra charge, except for on the sunset cruises.
+Luckily, recently the rules changed to allow dogs of all sizes, except if it’s busy in which case dogs need to fit on your lap.
+Although note the sunset cruises are excluded.

 Noosa Ferry Boat